-The hundreds of U.S. Olympians headed this summer to London for the 30th Summer Olympic Games owe a debt of gratitude to the ones who started it all: 14 intrepid U.S. Olympians who competed in the very first modern Games, held in April 1896 in Athens.
+The hundreds of U.S. Olympians headed to the Summer Olympic Games owe a debt of gratitude to the ones who started it all: 14 intrepid U.S. Olympians who competed in the very first modern Games, held in April 1896 in Athens.
 Little was expected of the intrepid group of American pioneers, but they stunned the world by earning an astounding 11 Olympic championships and essentially creating the U.S. Olympic movement.
 In his recent book “Igniting the Flame: America’s First Olympic Team,” Jim Reisler tells the engrossing tale of how this unheralded team won event after event in Athens and, in doing so, captivated the world.
 Below, he answers questions about the book and two of the most important weeks in U.S. Olympic history.

 Fourteen athletes.
 Eleven Olympic championships.
 That’s an astounding performance, isn’t it?